androlo/logmor/docs/docs.md

 `rule GergeRule = GergeIPAD.pos or GergeMood.pos is good`,

-would mean that if Gerge gets an IPAD, or he is happy (for whatever reason), or both, then either of those cases are good.
+would mean that if Gerge gets an IPAD, or if he is happy (for whatever reason), or both, then that's good.
+If he doesn't get an IPAD and is still happy, then that is still good, or if he gets an IPAD and is sad, then that is good too.

 ### Include every hypothetical in every rule

-If we have three hypotheticals `H1`, `H2` and `H3`, we should generally include all of them in every single rule, because the solutions to every rule depends on the state of every hypothetical in the system.
+If we have three hypotheticals in a program, `H1`, `H2` and `H3`, we should generally include all of them in every single rule, because **the solutions to every rule depends on the state of every hypothetical in the system**.
 If we are indifferent to what the value of a specific hypothetical is, then we use `.either`.

 Let's say we have three hypotheticals `H1`, `H2`, and `H3`.
 Consider the statement *"We want `H1` and `H2` to be true"*.

 This implicitly means that we don't care about `H3`.
 Thus, to write this as a formula I would write: